Tinubu secures Shell's $2bn offshore gas project

 He stated that the Ubeta and HI gas projects can supply up to 15 percent of the NLNG’s total feedgas requirements, covering Trains 1 to 7.

 Onanuga also noted that since 2024, President Tinubu has issued targeted directives as part of the industry reform coordinated by the Office of the Special Adviser to the President on Energy.
-These directives have introduced unprecedented fiscal incentives, regulatory clarity, simplified operating processes, reduced contracting costs, and shortened approval cycle times.
+These directives have introduced unprecedented fiscal incentives, regulatory clarity, operating process simplification, cutting contracting costs, and reducing approval cycle times.

 “These reforms, now embedded in legislation, have restored investor confidence and repositioned Nigeria as a competitive investment destination.